inphobia/inphobia.github.io/content/docs/mono/drive/iface/index.md

   - todo: backplane only?
 - sff-8640: serial attachment 24gb/s 4x unshielded connector

-resembles eia-966/sff8482 but with a more pins on the opposite side of the notch. the notch itself doesn't have pins.
+resembles eia-966/sff-8482 but with more pins on the opposite side of the notch. the notch itself doesn't have pins.

 ### enterprise pcie